 Finish high school.
 Get job training and work experience.
 Learn English.
 Enhance your independent living skills.
 Whatever your goal, your success is our priority.

 College and Career Readiness offers programs to help meet many needs.
 We can help you develop academic skills, earn a high school equivalency (GED® or HiSET®) or adult high school diploma, learn English as a second language (ESL), develop employability skills and participate in various work-based-learning experiences, or explore career and post-secondary educational opportunities.

 Many programs are free or offered at a very low cost for qualified participants.

-Explore College and Career Readiness Programs
+Enroll in College and Career Readiness Programs

-Career Planning and Job Training
+Career Planning and Job Training Programs

 - Accelerated Career Training (ACT)

 - Career Development